 Scholarships do not provide for total coverage of the expenses incurred during the stay abroad period, but they nonetheless contribute towards travel expenses and part of the living costs.
-The monthly amounts of the SEMP grant for the academic year 2018/2019 are available here.
+The monthly amounts of the SEMP grant for the academic year 2020/2021 are: SEMP grants for students.

 Payment of the SEMP scholarship

 Scholarships are paid by the International Relations and Study Abroad Service upon arrival at USI, and are credited directly to the student's bank or postal account: two-thirds are payable at the time of arrival, while the remaining third is paid at the end of the stay upon receipt of the online exchange survey and the end of study report (see the guidelines here).

 Bachelor courses at the Faculty of Communication Sciences and Economics are mainly taught in Italian.
 For non-native Italian speakers it is requested to have a good knowledge of the Italian language (at least a B2 of the Common European Framework of Reference for Languages).